Johnnie Walker Whisky Story

 On to 1970 after many awards and warrants from royalty, the first Johnnie Walker shop was opened where it first began in Kilmarnock.
 Over the next 42 years Johnnie Walker introduced more brands and specials and today is one of the most well-known names in Scottish Whisky worldwide.

-Johnnie Walker is now owned by a whisky conglomerate Diageo who is about to open the Johnnie Walker Visitor Centre on Princes Street I Edinburgh Scotland.
-To be the largest Whisky Visitor Experience in the World.
+Johnnie Walker is now owned by a whisky conglomerate Diageo who has opened the Johnnie Walker Visitor Centre on Princes Street Edinburgh Scotland.
+One of the largest Whisky Visitor Experience centres in the World.